Vermeille/Functionality/README.markdown

 Functionality
 =============

+tl;dr : for now, go directly to src/vm-proto/, read the tests and the code documentation.
+I'm still specifying this thing, and there's still no way to have user input (write your own main function)

 Since I am a really bad developper when it comes to low level stuff, please consider this work as heavily unstable, and as a playground for me.
 Trusting this project is more or less like trusting a total stranger asking to borrow